UMWA’s Roberts comments on EPA’s new Carbon Pollution Standards

 “During this entire process, we have long said that any effort to eliminate coal jobs must be matched with similar efforts to create jobs in the same communities.
 That is simply not happening.
 Despite many promises, the pace of bringing new high-quality manufacturing and production jobs to the coalfields has been glacial.
 I am not aware of a single dislocated coal miner who has been hired as a result of legislation or other initiatives put in place over the last several years.

-“Rushing the closure of coal-fired power plants will both jeopardize the reliability of the nation’s power grid and threaten the livelihoods of our members.
+“Rushing the closure of coal-fired power plants will jeopardize the reliability of the nation’s power grid and threaten our members’ livelihoods.
 This frankly does not fulfill the administration’s promises to coalfield communities.
 We will continue to seek ways to keep our members, their families, and their communities whole.”

 Search